The Most Common Sex Injuries and How to Treat Them

-As uncomfortable as they can be, vaginal tears generally heal quickly, even within hours after sex.
-If a day or two pass and the pain doesn't subside, or any bleeding does not stop, check in with your doctor.
+As uncomfortable as they can be, vaginal cuts generally heal quickly, even within hours after sex.
+If a day or two pass and the pain doesn't subside, or bleeding doesn't stop, check in with your doctor.
 Since you definitely don't want this kind of tearing to happen again, next time you and your partner hit the sheets, make sure you're thoroughly lubricated naturally (lots of foreplay usually gets your waterworks going) or with the help of a store-bought lubricant.

 Like vaginal tears, anal tears happen when there's a lack of lubrication—this time during anal sex.
 Since the anus isn't self-lubricating, artificial lube is a must if you want to engage in anal intercourse or any kind of anal play.

 The tears should heal within a day or two, but if you notice excessive bleeding or pain, it's wise to see a doctor.
 An anal tear can be riskier than a vaginal tear because the anus contains more potentially harmful bacteria.
 And since the tissues in the anus are very thin, bacteria and other harmful microbes—like gonorrhea, chlamydia, and HIV, for example—can more easily enter through small nicks and abrasions and get into the bloodstream.

 When it comes to sex injuries, Dr. Moore says she hears about vaginal soreness most often.
 "Soreness will recuperate with time," she explains.
 "But you have to stop doing whatever you're doing to help ease the soreness."